Neurological Diseases and injuries

 With many common neurological conditions such as stroke, Parkinson’s Disease, Multiple Sclerosis and more, walking and balance is greatly affected.
 This dramatically affects one’s independence and greatly accelerates the risk of falling.
 Most patients don’t know that their balance or walking is affected until it is quite severe.

-Our physical therapists have extensive training to analyze your walking, balance and coordination.
-We use state of the art equipment to determine the best course of treatment and exercises to help you enhance your ability to walk and balance.
+Our physical therapists have extensive training to analyze your walking, balance, and coordination.
+Our Physical Therapists use state of the art equipment to determine the best course of treatment and exercises to help you enhance your ability to walk and balance.
 Our number one priority is giving you the ability to move around safely and with the least effort possible.
 We also properly train you if you require an assistive device such as cane or walker to walk with.

 Activities of daily living

 Adapting one’s lifestyle due to a neurological disease or injury is important.
 Our focus is on working with you to determine appropriate modifications to your daily activities and routines that will allow you the greatest independence.
 Many common actions such as reaching, bending down, getting up from a low chair can all be improved upon with the right therapy.

 Contact us today at Hillsborough, NJ center to discover how Our Physical therapists can help you recover your independence, safety and move with ease!

 Common conditions we help: